-Recently, I spoke with a young VP of a manufacturing facility in Mississauga, Ontario.
+I recently spoke with a young VP (son of the owner) of a manufacturing facility in Mississauga (Ontario).
 At one point during our conversation he said, "Karin, I honestly think that most of my workers are stupid.
-Some people have ‘it’ and some people don't.
-Most of the ideas we get from the workers—which are not many—I find to be stupid ideas."
+Some people have "it" and some people don't.
+Most of the ideas we get from the workers (which are not many), I find to be stupid ideas."

 I certainly don't think that this VP is a bad person.
-He is a nice guy; he just doesn't know any better and sadly, he is one of many.
-I actually think that unconsciously he may be looking for assistance, but you can only help someone who has an open mind and is ready and willing to accept some advice.
+He is a nice guy, he just doesn't know any better, and sadly, he is one of many.
+I think that unconsciously he may be looking for assistance, but you can only help someone who has an open mind and is ready and willing to accept some advice.

-I have a simple philosophy: If you have a problem in your business, you have to first acknowledge that you have a problem.
-If you don't acknowledge that you have a problem, this is the real issue.
+I have a simple philosophy.
+If you have a problem in your business, you have to first acknowledge that you have a problem.
+If you don't acknowledge that you have a problem, this is a real problem.
 Most of the time we are not aware of our (re)actions and the way we think and speak.
 How can we change something that we are not aware of?

-To be a successful leader, please keep these 4 things in mind:
+To be a successful leader it helps to keep four things in mind:

 - Each day think how you can help the individuals on your team to get better and better and better.

 What is your perception of your workforce?
 Is there room for improvement?
 Do you lift them up or tear them down?
 In the words of John C. Maxwell: "To see how the leader is doing, look at the people."

 Karin Lindner is the founder of Karico Performance Solutions., a company specializing in employee engagement and motivation in the manufacturing sector.
 Besides writing a book entitled "How Can We Make Manufacturing Sexy?", Lindner is in the process of creating a Youth Award to encourage high school students to come up with new ways and ideas to make manufacturing in North America more attractive.
 For more information, she can be reached at email@example.com.